When people ask me what I’m studying as a Ph.D. student, I say: Learning Design and Technology.

 Other Projects

-I designed and developed a website for the Virtual World Institute (VWI) as part of my voluntary work as the Director of IT and Technology at VWI.
-Additionally, I implemented Moodle as the Learning Management System (LMS) for the institute, through which their courses are offered to students.
+designed and developed the official website for the Virtual World Institute (VWI) as part of my voluntary role as the Director of IT and Technology.
+In addition, I implemented Moodle as the institute’s Learning Management System (LMS), enabling VWI to deliver its courses and training programs online.

 Iran, Patent Application No: 140050140003007883.
 Patent and Trademark Organization